-At its February 2018 meeting our audit committee appointed PricewaterhouseCoopers LLP as our independent registered public accounting firm for our 2018 fiscal year.
+At or before its April 2019 meeting, our audit committee expects to appoint PricewaterhouseCoopers LLP as our independent registered public accounting firm for our 2019 fiscal year.
 We are asking you to ratify and approve that action.
 A representative of PricewaterhouseCoopers LLP will attend the annual meeting, will have the opportunity to make a statement if he or she desires to do so, and will be available to answer appropriate questions.